QubesOS/qubes-doc/InstallationGuideR2B3.md

 -   When restoring service VMs from a backup (such as custom netvms, firewallvms, etc) their icons might not be preserved in the "Start Menu".

 -   If you're GPU is not correctly supported by the Dom0 kernel (e.g. the 3D desktop effects do not run smoothly) then you might experience "heaviness" with Windows 7-based AppVMs.
 In that case, please solve the problem with your GPU support in Dom0 in the first place (by using a different kernel), or install Qubes OS on a different system.

+-   For HVMs without Qubes Tools installed the GUI window will not be shown unless 'debug' flag is enabled for the VM.
+This has been fixed in `qubes-core-dom0` package \>= 2.1.35 -- please ensure you install updates after installation to resolve this issue.

+-   Clocks might not get syncs in the VMs for up to several minutes after resume from sleep.
+This has been fixed in `qubes-core-dom0-linux` package \>= 2.0.4 -- please ensure you install updates after installation to resolve this issue.

 Getting Help
 ------------